CRA Crypto Audit 2026 – What Triggers One and How to Prepare in Canada

 - Staking and airdrop records

-- Evidence of investment vs business intent
+- Evidence of investment vs business intent (documentation of your decision-making)

 CRA Audit Penalties

-- Late filing penalty: 5% + 1% per month (up to 12 months)
+- Late filing: 5% of unpaid tax plus 1% per month, up to 12 months

-- Gross negligence penalty: 50% of unpaid tax
+- Gross negligence: 50% of unpaid tax

 Voluntary Disclosure Program (VDP)